 The Epix library

 The Epix film library is quite impressive, with a massive roster of classic and contemporary Hollywood films and indie darlings.
-These include recent blockbusters like Bill & Ted Face the Music, Bombshell, Crawl, Child’s Play (2019), Sonic the Hedgehog, Gemini Man, Judy, and Love and Monsters, along with classic film franchises including James Bond, Rocky, Mission Impossible, and Star Trek.
+These include recent blockbusters and indies like The Lost City, The Wrath of Man, Bill & Ted Face the Music, The Wolf of Snow Hollow, and Love and Monsters, along with classic films like The Warriors, Three Days of the Condor, Night of the Living Dead, and Escape from Alcatraz.
+You can also check out franchises including James Bond, The Hunger Games, and Star Trek.

 Availability varies, with some titles cycled out to make room for new films every two weeks.